-14.4 Serving up Delicious Data Piping Hot
+16.4 Serving up Delicious Data Piping Hot

 Pipes allow you to feed stdout from one command into stdin to another without creating any temporary files yourself.
 Pipes can be used along with redirection of stdin and stdout to accomplish a huge array of text-processing chores.
-This is a seriously powerful toolset; if you fancy yourself a potential data scientist, learning it can quickly give you some pretty serious data-mining powers without a whole lot of heavy lifting.